techmyth/techmyth.github.io/content/posts/vmware-powercli-introduction.en.md

 PS /home/rebelinux>
 ```

-To validate which version of PowerCLI you have installed you can use the **“Get-Module”** command:
+To validate which version of PowerCLI you have installed you can use the `Get-Module` command:

 ```text
 PS /home/rebelinux> Get-Module -ListAvailable VMware.PowerCLI